al3v/EKS-cv-website/README.md

 # CV Website Deployment on AWS EKS

-This repository contains the necessary configurations to deploy a Computer Vision (CV) website on Kubernetes using an Elastic Container Registry (ECR) image.
+This repository contains the necessary configurations to deploy a CV website on AWS EKS service using an Elastic Container Registry (ECR) image.

 ## Create Kubernetes Namespace